dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 still be too difficult for a junior developer to fix, because he may lack the knowledge and the know-how needed to set up the project on his machine.

+Our experience has shown that most who are affected directly by using this development environment are front-end developers, because if they start to set up a bit more complex project by their own, they immediately get stuck.
+Because the area of expertise you need to have to finish your task doesn't belong directly to a front-end developer's domain.

-As you can see there are multiple issues using this kind of a set up in that work environment.
+As you can see there are many issues using this kind of a set up in that work environment.

 ---